CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 ##### Example

-The following example displays how to sync data through an external PostgreSQL database.
+The following example displays how to sync data through an external Redshift database.

 ###### Call